Speak hotel.

 Plain-language questions.
 Real-time answers.

-Pulse never just talks — every numerical answer comes from a query against your live data.
+Pulse never just talks — every numerical answer is pulled from your live data.
 The user never picks a tool; Pulse picks.
 The result has the same shape every time: a chart, a table, and three suggested next-step questions you can click.

-The kit grows as we add new questions Pulse can handle — but the user-facing surface stays the same.
+The kit grows as we add new questions Pulse can handle — but what you see stays the same.
 You ask.
 Pulse answers.

 - Performance & pace — pickup, segments, budget tracking, YoY same-point